cap-js/docs/java/change-tracking.md

 ### Identifiers for Changes

-You can store some elements of the entity together with the changes in the change log to produce user-friendly identifier.
+You can store some elements of the entity together with the changes in the change log to produce a user-friendly identifier.
-You define this identifier by annotating the entity with the `@changelog` annotation and including the elements you want to store together with the changed value:
+You define this identifier by annotating the entity with the `@changelog` annotation and including the elements that you want to store together with the changed value:

 ```cds